Tylarobson/Tylarobson.Tytans-Website/README.md

   # Testing

   When testing this website i wanted to make sure that it runs on all browsers and that everything works on the website such as embeded links, content and images.
-Also making sure that the website is responsive for desltop and mobile devices.
+Also making sure that the website is responsive for desktop and mobile devices.

  # Browsers it supports:
         Google Chrome